Sync Apple Health Data

 Navigate to Auto Sync

-Date Range: select a date range for data to transfer
+Date Range: select a start and end date for data to transfer

 There is no limit to how much data you can transfer, however, the more data you sync, the longer it will take.
-Consider sync smaller date ranges initially then transfer more data as you desire.
+Consider using smaller date ranges initially rather than attempting to sync all your data at once.

 When manually syncing Health Metrics, use the “Filter Health Metrics” option to specify which data is transferred at runtime.
 Each selected metric will add to the total time it takes to complete a transfer.